 If you have completed at least 5 years of qualifying service, you may be eligible for a bridge benefit.
-The bridge benefit is payable from your early retirement date until age 60.
+The bridge benefit is payable from your early retirement date until the age of 60.

 Terminated or Deferred Members who have at least 5 years of qualifying service, may be eligible for a bridge benefit for pre 2018 pensionable service only.